-Stryker Hip Lawsuit Update: Patients who had a Stryker Orthopaedics Reguvenate or ABG II modular-neck implant and underwent revision surgery after November 3, 2014 may still have the right to sue for compensation.
+Stryker Hip Lawsuit Update: Patients who had a Stryker Orthopaedics Rejuvenate or ABG II modular-neck implant and underwent revision surgery after November 3, 2014, may still have the right to sue for compensation.
 Revision surgery removes the recalled hip replacement product and replaces it with another product.

 It is very important that you contact our law firm as soon as possible.
-You can call 1-888-377-8900 (toll free) for information.
-Attorneys Fred Pritzker, David Szerlag and Brendan Flaherty are our lead lawyers on our Stryker Litigation Team.
+You can call 1-888-377-8900 (toll-free) for information.
+Attorneys Fred Pritzker and David Szerlag are our lead lawyers on our Stryker Litigation Team.
 They have already won millions for patients.

 Please note that time is running out to file a lawsuit and get money for your pain and suffering, medical expenses and lost income.

 Dozens of our clients had to have revision surgery to remove and replace the failed Rejuvenate or ABG II hip implants.

 Compensation after revision surgery can include amounts for pain and suffering, lost wages, medical expenses, cost of care, disability and loss of quality of life.
 Dozens of our clients have already received compensation under a settlement agreement.
 The base amount was $300,000 per failed removed device.

 Why are Patients Needing Revision Surgery?